Back

 • Moorabool, Vic

-The report also highlighted towns with significant annual growth in net internal migration:
+The report also highlighted towns experiencing significant annual growth in net internal migration, demonstrating rapid demographic shifts:

 • Wodonga, Vic (973% growth)